3 out of 4 brands aren't happy with their website redesign. That statistic sucks.

 The Ecommerce Budget Formula

-We use an ROI-focused formula in lieu of a fixed number to determine the cost of an ecommerce website redesign.
+We use an ROI-focused formula in lieu of a fixed number to determine the cost of an ecommerce website redesign project plan.

 We’ve used this formula internally at Huemor for years.
 We call it the “Ecommerce Budget Formula" (EBF).